 1. Cades Cove Caves

-Cades Cove is home to several caves, one of which is the deepest cave in Tennessee: Bull Cave at 924 feet.
-Another large cave called Gregory's Cave was home to trilobite and brachiopod fossils.
+Cades Cove is home to several impressive Tennessee caves.
+Gregory's Cave was home to trilobite and brachiopod fossils.
 Gregory's Cave was developed commercially and opened to the public in 1925 and continued to be shown by the Gregory family until 1935.
 Later during the Cold War, it was designated as a fallout shelter with a capacity of 1,000 people!
 It's also rumored that it may have been involved in the manufacturing of moonshine.

 2. The Otter Place